Meet Nala - a direct recipient of lifesaving HASN funds.

-Beloved dogs get vet care & a yard of their own to run & play!
+Beloved dogs get vet care & a yard of their own!

 The first Homeless Animals Support Network (HASN) grant cycle was created to keep pets with the people who love them, preserving the human animal bond.
 Grant recipient Friends of Russell County Animals (FRCA) really achieved that vision with their grant award!

-Late June, the HASN grant and a group of FRCA volunteers helped make Reona’s dream come true.
-Reona and her furry family were overjoyed with their new-found “freedom”.
-She is now able to open her back door and let her pets run free and play.
+Late June, the HASN grant and a group of FRCA volunteers got to work improving the lives of an animal lover named Reona and her canine companions.
+The dogs were living on chains, as Reona did not have the resources to fence the yard.
+Thanks to FRCA and HASN, she is now able to open her back door and let her pets run free and play.
 It was a wonderful site for all to see.
-Together with HASN, we are improving the lives of both people and pets.

 This story exemplifies the work being done all throughout the state of Virginia thanks to our first grant cycle.
 Please consider a gift today to ensure many more lives will be touched through the Homeless Animals Support Network!